jmavila/safe_pool/README.md

 # Extra features

-## Retry killed tasks:
+## Retry killed tasks

 Be careful with this.
 If your tasks were killed, it usually means your OS is overloaded and has not enough memory.
+Knowing that, you can use the `retry_killed_tasks` when instantiating the SafePool object.
-In future releases I have thought in making this smarter: checking the actual memory availability, and if it is a reasonable amount, retry the task.
+In future releases  it could be smarter: checking the actual memory availability, and if it is a reasonable amount, retry the task.

 ```
     pool = SafePool(processes=process_nr, retry_killed_tasks=True)